Aswanidev-vs/Writedown/README.md

 # Compatibility

 WriteDown currently works best on Linux/Unix-based shells (e.g., bash, zsh).
-Windows support is limited due to command differences, but improvements are planned for future releases.
+Windows support is limited due to the differences in the compatibility of running linux commands, but improvements are planned for future releases.

 ## Features